 Saving 5-10 minutes every second day can be a lifesaver when you are running late in the morning.
 It is just as quick to pack two lunch boxes at once too.
 Just don’t leave home without the lunch.
 I’ve done that before.
 In fact, I’ve left home without the school bag once!
 Oops!

 As for drinks, we only give our daughters water and nothing else.
-You would be surprised how much sugar and preservatives are in most juice and of course cordial is loaded with sugar so water is definitely our prefered healthy choice for school.
+You would be surprised how much sugar and preservatives are in most juice and of course cordial is loaded with sugar so water is definitely our preferred healthy choice for school.

 Pin for later: